MediBoss/Professional-Portfolio/README.md

 ### Overview

-TBD
+Lofti is an ios application that can seamlessly and smartly find study and working spaces nearby that conforms to the user personal working and study preferences.

 ### Technology :

-* Client : Swift
+* Swift
-* Backend : Node.js, Express.js, Yelp Fusion API
+* Yelp Fusion API
-* Database : MongoDB, FireBase
+* FireBase
-* Testing : Mocha, Chai, Swift Unit Test
+* Apple's CoreLocation

 ### Engineer(s) :

-* <i>Medi Assumani : iOS Engineer</i>
+* <i>Medi Assumani : Sole iOS Developer</i>

 ## 5. <a href = "https://github.com/MediBoss/Charitable" >✅Charitable</a>